Walter Savage Landor: England, Pericles and journalism

 In 1846 he also published the Hellenics, including the poems published under that title in the collected works, together with English translations of the Latin idyls.
 In this year he first met Eliza Lynn who was to become an outstanding novelist and journalist as Lynn Linton, and she became a regular companion in Bath.
 Now aged over 70, Landor was losing many of his old friends and becoming more frequently ill himself.
 On one occasion when staying with the Graves-Sawle he visited Exeter and sheltered in the rain on the doorstep of a local barrister, James Jerwood.
 Jerwood mistook him for a tramp and drove him away.
-Landor's follow-up letter of abuse to the barrister is magnificent.
+Landor's follow-up letter of abuse to the barrister is magnificent: highlighting the man's "insulting language ... violent demeanour" and "coarseness and vehemence"; casting doubt on Jerwood's education (particularly in Latin); observing "Barristers in general carry a change of tongue about them, altho (sic) some of them do not put on a clean one so often as we could wish"; and lecturing him on the proprieties and "decency" involved in interacting not only with gentlemen- Landor firmly establishing himself amongst them- but with "even the lowest of men".
+R. H. Super, in his Walter Savage Landor – A Biography (1954) observes that "the very survival of this letter shows that Jerwood, when he received it, at least knew with whom he had to deal... it warms the heart to see that Landor's sharpest thrust was the suggestion that his man could not read Latin".

 In 1849 he wrote a well-known epitaph for himself on his 74th birthday:

 However he was leading an active social life.
 Tennyson met him in 1850 and recorded how while another guest fell downstairs and broke his arm, "Old Landor went on eloquently discoursing of Catullus and other Latin poets as if nothing had happened".
 Thomas Carlyle visited him and wrote "He was really stirring company: a proud irascible, trenchant, yet generous, veracious, and very dignified old man".

 In 1851 Landor expressed interest in Church reform with a pamphlet "Popery, British and Foreign", and Letters to Cardinal Wiseman.
 He published various other articles in The Examiner, Fraser's Magazine and other journals.
 During the year he learnt of the death of his beloved Ianthe and wrote in tribute to her: